JetJet13/jetjet_theme_sublime/README.md

 # JetJet Theme
 This package comes with two themes, a dark-gray and gray background theme.
-This theme will work for VS Code versions 1.8.0 and greater.
+This theme was ported from VS Code to work for Sublime Text.

 Enjoy!
 ## Javascript